SeaTac Airport Parking – Best Parking Rates & Park, Stay & Fly Packages!

 While it is not the most affordable, this has to be one of the most convenient ways we have traveled out of SeaTac.
 We found that after considering the cost it would have been to pay for just parking,

-If your looking for a great couples stay, or nicer (and quieter) family stay,
+If you’re looking for a great couples stay or nicer (and quieter) family stay,

 …consider the Cedarbrook Lodge with their Park and Fly packages!

-We have stayed here, and loved it as a family.
-It would make a very nice couples stay too, with the fine dining and onsite spa options.
+We have stayed here and loved it as a family.
+It would make a very nice couples stay, too, with the fine dining and onsite spa options.
 The Cedarbrook Lodge sits behind the main SeaTac strip, so you feel like you are away from it all, with beautiful green grounds, cozy rooms, nice restaurant, and comfortable rooms.
-My families favorite part about staying at the Cedarbrook is that they offer free snack rooms that had things like gourmet malt balls, Haggen Daz ice cream, Tims Cascade chips and more available during our stay.
+My families favorite part about staying at the Cedarbrook is that they offer free snack rooms that had things like gourmet malt balls, Haggen Dazz ice cream, Tim’s Cascade chips and more available during our stay.
 And did I mention all of those snacks are complimentary!
 Breakfast is also included with every stay, and they have items like smoked salmon and bagels, great oatmeal with all the fixings, bakery items, coffee, tea and more.

-Plus, they offer special perks, like you can get your car vaccumed and washed while you are gone too.
-It might cost a little more, but it provides some really nice perks if that is what you are lookinig for.
+Plus, they offer special perks, like you can get your car vacuumed and washed while you are gone too.
+It might cost a little more, but it provides some really nice perks if that is what you are looking for.